Skip to main content

 On-hand

-This the sum of Available and Reserved inventory as, in practice, both are on-hand.
+On-hand inventory represents the sum of Available and Reserved inventory as, in practice, both are on-hand.
 At some point you might need to unreserve inventory, at which point it becomes available for something else, but the on-hand quantity would remain the same.

 Allocated

-This represents a need for inventory on a production build or sales order.
+Allocated inventory represents a need for inventory on a production build or sales order.
 It doesn't represent physical inventory per se, only the need for it.
 This is essential for the app to be able to check if you have enough inventory to fulfill everything that needs it.

 Planned

-This represents all the inventory included in open purchase lists, purchase orders and production plans.
+Planned inventory represents all the inventory included in open purchase lists, purchase orders and production plans.
 In order words, it represents inventory you already planned to acquire (purchase or build) a given quantity of.

 Ordered